lmisea/nulyx/README.md

 Nulyx: A Personal Telegram Bot Assistant for Organization and Decision-Making.

-## Features
+## To-Do List for the Project

-- [✔] Create a Telegram bot.
+- [x] Create a Telegram bot.
-- [✔] Create a Google Cloud Function to deploy the bot.
+- [x] Create a Google Cloud Function to deploy the bot.
-- [✔] Set the webhook for the bot.
+- [x] Set the webhook for the bot.
-- [⚠] Create a Firestore database to store the data of the bot.
+- [ ] Create a Firestore database to store the data of the bot.
-- [✖] Note Storage and Organization: Store and categorize your notes by subject.
+- [ ] Note Storage and Organization: Store and categorize your notes by subject.
-- [✖] Activity Scheduling and Reminders: Schedule activities and receive timely reminders.
+- [ ] Activity Scheduling and Reminders: Schedule activities and receive timely reminders.
-- [✖] Decision-Making Assistance: Save coding project ideas and anime series suggestions for easier decision-making.
+- [ ] Decision-Making Assistance: Save coding project ideas and anime series suggestions for easier decision-making.
-- [✖] Book and Media Tracking: Keep track of the books you've read and the anime/TV series you've watched.
+- [ ] Book and Media Tracking: Keep track of the books you've read and the anime/TV series you've watched.
-- [✖] Customization: Personalize Nulyx by adjusting settings and preferences.
+- [ ] Customization: Personalize Nulyx by adjusting settings and preferences.
-- [⚠] Create a local based version of the bot, so it can be used without Google Cloud Platform.
+- [x] Create a local based version of the bot, so it can be used without Google Cloud Platform.

-Legend: ✔ = Done, ✖ = Not Done, ⚠ = In Progress

 ## Getting Started